MikeWoodward/English-Football-Forecasting/README.md

 # English Football Forecasting
-Project to forecast English football results.
+Project to forecast English football results for league matches only (excluding cup matches, international games, friendlies etc.).
 This is a work in progress.

 This work is based on an earlier project I did in R. I had several goals here:
 1. Use the project as a demo vehicle for using Cursor on a large machine learning project.